 For over 25 years, I have worked in the area of agriculture and ag sciences.
 Most of that time as a public sector researcher.
 I love research and have been lucky to be involved in many interesting projects over the years -> innovation and agriculture policy, social networks and social network analysis, science communication and public perceptions of agriculture and science.
 Currently, I am a social/behavioral scientist (by training and discipline) and am currently the Senior Business Partner, Industry Affairs and Sustainability, for Bayer CropScience Canada.
 I hold a Bachelor of Commerce (Major in Biotechnology Management) and a PhD in Interdisciplinary Studies (agricultural economics, business psychology and sociology).

 I love writing poetry, drawing, and painting.
 I have been involved in theatre for several years and enjoy volunteering in the local community: the arts, literacy, and therapeutic riding.

 – – – –

 *This blog is and always has been a personal channel of expression for me and I am solely responsible for its content.
-It does not represent official communications from my employer, Monsanto Company, or any other organization.
+It does not represent official communications from my employer, Bayer Crop Science, or any other organization.
 The views expressed in the body of the entries or in comments may not necessarily reflect my views, those of the company or of anyone else.
 Posts made prior to September 29, 2014 were made when I was either an independent researcher/public speaker or an academic, employed by the University of Saskatchewan.